OpenAgFunding/development/docs/extensions.md

 At the top of the `<iati-activities>` if using throughout a file, or at the top of any `<iati-activity>` element which uses the extension, a user should add a `@xmlns:openag` attribute which equals the URL of this extension page.

-Furthermore, the element mentioned above should appear at the **bottom** of an IATI activity file with `openag:tag` as the element name.
+Furthermore, the element mentioned above should appear at the **end** of an IATI activity file with `openag:tag` as the element name.

 Here is a worked example